Community Services Block Grant

 Length and Time Phasing of Assistance

-Entitlement amounts are for a specific fiscal year and the grant funds allotted to the State will be awarded in accordance with apportionment of funds from the Office of Management and Budget.
+For CSBG: Entitlement amounts are for a specific fiscal year and the funds allotted to the State will be awarded in accordance with apportionment of funds from the Office of Management and Budget.
 Amounts unobligated by the State at the end of a fiscal year remain available for obligation during the succeeding fiscal year.
+Method of awarding/releasing assistance: For CSBG Block Grants, funding is awarded each fiscal year.
+For discretionary awards: Post award, the Division of Payment Management will establish an account from which a recipient may draw down award funds over the three-year (36 months) award period.
 For CSBG Block Grants, funding is awarded each fiscal year.
-For discretionary grants: Post award, our Division of Payment Management will establish an account from which a grantee may draw down funds.
+For discretionary grants: Post award, the Division of Payment Management will establish an account from which a recipient may draw down award funds.

 Who do I contact about this opportunity?